top of page

 Children playing at Avlona

-The festival of St. Zacharias at Argos on the island of Saria
+The festival of St. Zacharias at Argos on the islet of Saria

 The islet of Saria, lying immediately to the north of Karpathos, belongs to the dimotiki enotita of Olympos and is the site of the settlement of Argos.
 Furthermore, the islet hosts the small-scale, but still enchanting festival of St. Zacharias.

-The festival of St. Zacharias at Argos on the island of Saria, Olympos, Karpathos, by photographer George Tatakis
+Sun rise with music and singing during the festival of St. Zacharias at Argos on the island of Saria, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Sun rise with music and singing